 Should the sun still be shining, journey deeper into Kula until you come upon Keokea—a tiny outpost that features a verdant park, a quirky gallery, a homey coffee shop, and two 19th century churches.
 Snap a few shots for posterity—the views here are fantastic.

-Then, make your way past the jacarandas and scrubland to Tedeschi Winery.
+Then, make your way past the jacarandas and scrubland to Maui Wine.
 Complimentary tastings begin each morning at 10:30 am in their storied cottage (where Hawaii’s last king once entertained the local noblesse and gambled).

 As for dinner?
 Search no further than Makawao Steak House.
 This old-school venue, located in Maui’s artsiest town, has been delivering comfort food for over four decades—thus earning it a reputation as one of the most beloved institutions on the island.
 While the restaurant switched hands in 2012, its draw remains the same, with prime rib, French onion soup, and fried oysters being just three of its stars.